Suicide & Self-Harm Research North West (SSHaRe NoW)

 Our aims for the next five years are to develop a shared set of priorities concerning research around suicide and self-harm in the north-west, and particularly to:

-The sixth annual Suicide and Self-Harm Research North-West (SSHARE NoW) conference brings together clinicians, individuals with lived experience, researchers, and academics in the field.
+The seventh annual Suicide and Self-Harm Research North-West (SSHARE NoW) conference brought together clinicians, individuals with lived experience, researchers, and academics in the field.

-The conference aims to raise awareness of, and facilitate discussion about, research taking place in the Northwest of England about self-harm and suicide.
-This year the theme of the conference will be on crisis interventions and brief therapies for people who self-harm.
-The conference features a panel made up of experts-by-experience, clinicians and researchers who will be discussing this topic, and responding to questions from the audience.
-For the first time this year we are also inviting brief presentations from current postgraduate students undertaking work in this area.
+The conference aimed to raise awareness of, and facilitate discussion about suicide prevention research and initiatives taking place across England about self-harm and suicide.
+This year the theme of the conference was on high-risk groups.
+The conference featured a panel made up of experts-by-experience, clinicians and researchers who discussed this topic, and responded to questions from the audience.
+We also invited brief presentations from current early career researchers undertaking work in this area.

 Winner of the Zero Suicide Alliance Essay Competition 2021